 There were occasions when people were lynched for political reasons or greed.
 For example, on July 20, 1889, James Averell and Kate Watson, a/k/a “Cattle Kate,” were lynched on the orders of Albert J. Bothwell, a powerful cattleman in Wyoming.
 Unfortunately for Averell and Watson and Watson, they had become involved in a dispute with Bothwell during the Wyoming range wars.
 Bothwell responded by organizing a vigilante mob, perpetuating a story of how the pair had been involved in cattle rustling, and they were lynched.

 On March 9, 1892, a cold-blooded lynching took place in Memphis, Tennessee.
-Three young colored men, in an altercation at their place of business, fired on white men in self-defense.
-They were imprisoned for three days, then taken out by a mob, shot and lynched.
+Three young men of color, in an altercation at their place of business, fired on white men in self-defense.
+They were imprisoned for three days, then taken out by a mob, shot, and lynched.
 Thomas Moss, William Stewart, and Calvin McDowell were energetic businessmen who had built up a flourishing grocery business.

 The Free Speech, in Memphis, Tennessee, on May 21, 1892: